surniaulula/wpsso-rrssb/readme.txt

 <h3>WPSSO Core Required</h3>

-WPSSO Ridiculously Responsive Social Sharing Buttons (WPSSO RRSSB) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/), which provides complete structured data for WordPress to present your content at its best for social sites and search results – no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.
+WPSSO Ridiculously Responsive Social Sharing Buttons (WPSSO RRSSB) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/), which creates extensive and complete structured data to present your content at its best for social sites and search results – no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.

 == Installation ==